-Students are to report all device problems to [District technology personnel OR the principal].
+Students are to report all device problems to [Charter School technology personnel OR the principal].

-The Superintendent will issue a document clarifying student or parent responsibility for lost and damaged devices when the details of the District's insurance policy are known.
+The Executive Director will issue a document clarifying student or parent responsibility for lost and damaged devices when the details of the School's insurance policy are known.

-Cross References: Internet Access Conduct Agreement 3270F
+Cross References: 3270F Internet Access Conduct Agreement

-Acceptable Use of Electronic Networks 3270P
+3270P Acceptable Use of Electronic Networks

-Legal References: Children's Internet Protection Act (CIPA) Pub.
-L. 106-554 47 U.S.C. § 254(h)

-Telecommunications Services for Certain
+Legal References: 47 U.S.C. § 254(h) Telecommunications Services for Certain